This post may contain affiliate links. Please read our disclosure policy.

 Almond Flour or Almond Meal: I find it doesn't matter which one you use...the two are interchangeable in this recipe.

 Nuts: Use any nuts you like!
-I personally prefer them raw and unsalted since they are less processed than roasted, salted, etc.
+I prefer them raw and unsalted since they are less processed than roasted, salted, etc.

 I recommend using a food processor with a minimum power of 600 watts for this recipe.

 I don't know of any "mini" processors cut out for a recipe like this.
 They lack the power to break the ingredients into the right texture.

 When you initially process the dry ingredients, the mixture will seem very dry and not cohesive at all.